application architecture

 Netflix’s ability to withstand the April 21, 2022, AWS outage demonstrated the value of its cloud infrastructure, particularly its reliance on Amazon S3 for data storage.
 Netflix’s systems were built to endure such outages by leveraging services like SimpleDB, S3, and Cassandra.

-Netflix’s infrastructure is built on the foundation of its use of Amazon S3 (Simple Storage Service) for media storage, which powers the streaming giant’s huge collection of films, TV series, and original content.
+Netflix’s infrastructure is built on the foundation of its use of Amazon S3 (Simple Storage Service) for media storage, which powers the streaming giant’s massive collection of films, TV series, and original content.
 Petabytes of data are needed to service millions of Netflix users worldwide, and S3 is the perfect choice for storing this data since it offers scalable, reliable, and highly accessible storage.

 Embracing NoSQL for Scalability and Flexibility

-Apache Cassandra: The open-source NoSQL database Cassandra provides performance, scalability, and flexibility.
-Its dynamic cluster growth and horizontal scalability meet Netflix’s requirement for unlimited scale.
+• Apache Cassandra: The open-source NoSQL database Cassandra provides performance, scalability, and flexibility.
+It’s dynamic cluster growth and horizontal scalability meet Netflix’s requirement for unlimited scale.
 Because of its adaptable consistency, replication mechanisms, and flexible data model, Cassandra is perfect for cross-regional deployments and scaling without single points of failure.

 MySQL in Netflix’s Billing Infrastructure

-Tracking billing periods, monitoring payment statuses, and providing data to financial systems for reporting are just a few of the tasks that Netflix’s billing infrastructure handles.
+Tracking billing periods, monitoring payment statuses, and providing data to financial systems for reporting are just a few tasks that Netflix’s billing infrastructure handles.
 The billing engineering team managed a complicated ecosystem that included batch tasks, APIs, connectors with other services, and data management to accomplish these functionalities.

 Here is Netflix’s post-migration architecture: